neu-se/CONFETTI-artifact/README.md

 The right side of this table (bugs found) is built by manually inspecting the failures detected by each fuzzer, de-duplicating them, and reporting them to developers.
-We have included a tarball of all failures for the 20 run trials included in the CONFETTI paper at the following URL **TODO INCLUDE THE URL**, as well as our de-duplicating script.
+The failures are collected from the `fuzz_output` directory and processed by a de-duplicating script.
 Our de-duplicating script uses a stacktrace heuristic to de-duplicate bugs.
 CONFETTI itself has some de-duplication features within the source code, but JQF+Zest has minimal, resulting in many of the same issues being saved.
 Our simple heuristic is effective at de-duplicating bugs (particularly in the case of JQF+Zest and Closure, which de-duplicates thousands of failures to single digits).
 However, some manual analysis is still needed, as a shortcoming of a stack analysis heuristic is that two crashes may share the same root cause, despite manifesting in different ways.

-Before running the de-duplication script, ensure that you have Python 3 installed on your machine.
-You may access the tarball of failures from the CONFETTI experiments by downloading them from the following URL: **TODO URL**.
-Firstly, extract the tarball.
-Afterwards, you may perform the de-duplication by running `scripts/unique.py` as follows
+Once you have a fuzzing corpus (e.g. from a local run that you completed, or using the 🎂 pre-bake results🎂 ), you may perform the de-duplication by running `scripts/unique.py` as follows

-`python3 scripts/unique.py /path/to/failures/directory`
+`python3 scripts/unique.py fuzzOutputDir outputDirectory`

-This will create a directory within the `scripts/` directory called `bugs`.
+For example, to analyze the fuzzing corpus that we reported on in our ICSE 22 paper and save the output to `bugs`, run the command  `python3 scripts/unique.py icse_22_fuzz_output bugs`.
 The failures within the tarball will be de-duplicated and the `bugs` directory will create a directory hierarchy corresponding to the target+fuzzer, the bug class, and the trials which found that bug.
 The de-duplication script will also print the number of unique bugs (according to our heuristic) that were found for each target+fuzzer configuration.
 Please keep in mind that running the de-duplication script could take several hours, as there are thousands of failures per run (particularly in Closure and Rhino) that require de-duplication.